JoannaKlis/Roomiez/README.md

 * **Cloud Data:** All data is synchronized in real-time thanks to **Firestore**.

 ---
+## 💎 Our Value

+The project addresses real needs in the rental and student housing market, offering:

+### 1. Financial Transparency (FinTech)
+Solves the "who paid for what" problem.
+The expense tracking and automatic settlement system ensures full transparency of cash flows within the group, significantly reducing economic conflicts.

+### 2. Micro-Community Management
+Thanks to the role system (**Admin vs Member**), the application scales from small student apartments to managed units in dormitories.
+The Administrator (e.g., property manager or "head tenant") has control tools (`Admin Dashboard`), allowing for effective management of the resident structure.

+### 3. Operational Efficiency (Task Management)
+Replaces analog charts and fridge notes with a digital task delegation system (`Tasks`) and resource management (`Shopping List`).
+This increases user accountability and streamlines the daily functioning of the household.
+---
 ## 🛠 Tech Stack

 The project utilizes a modern technology stack ensuring performance, scalability, and maintainability (Single Codebase):